 I would have stood on my head if it would have helped my daughter sleep all night With a step-by-step plan in my hands that followed my parenting style, my whole family was able to get the sleep we all desperately needed and I didn't have to resort to crying it out.
 By the 3rd night, that baby slept 10 straight hours!
 For the first time since becoming a mom, I felt like my old self again, full of energy.
 I had the answers I needed to help my baby sleep through the night and get on a good nap schedule.
 I was finally be able to lay her down in her crib at bedtime and listen to her sweet coos before she drifted off to sleep.
 I was so happy that my baby had learned to fall asleep in such a loving and supportive way.

-Get eight hours of uninterrupted hours of sleep at night and you wake up in the morning feeling like a million dollars.
-Nothing was sweeter than hearing my daughter was happily playing in her crib when I came to get her up for the day.
+Get eight hours of uninterrupted hours of sleep at night and you wake up in the morning feeling like a new person.
+Nothing was sweeter than hearing my daughter happily playing in her crib when I came to get her up for the day.
 I'd learned how to recognize when she was tired and how to make bedtime easy.
 I felt empowered to have found a solution that fit my family and my way of parenting.

 How a Full Night of Sleep Changed My Life As the weeks of great sleep continued, I started to realize how unhappy I was in my corporate job.
 Not for the job itself, but that I was spending so little time with my sweet baby after picking her up from daycare before it was bedtime.
 It was the main reason that I decided to leave my 60 hour per week job behind and embark on a journey that would change lives and families.
 I'd learned that I didn’t have to be a sleep deprived parent and wanted to shout it from the rooftops.